 Also, go easy on the harsh and toxic cleaners that contain antimicrobial agents.

 Instead, opt for more enviro-friendly cleaners, such as Homebiotic Surface Cleaner, which won’t strip away your home’s vital bacterial defense.
 Harsh cleaning products have been shown to cause respiratory, skin, and eye problems as well as increasing bacterial resistance to these chemicals.

 Next, we need to bring in more soil-based microbes, and there are a few ways that are not only fun but easy.

 We can simply start by going outside more and having a hands-on experience with nature.
 We can let ourselves, our children and our pets play in the mud; roll in leaves, sit down on the grass, or whatever helps us get more intimate with nature2,4.

 We may not live on farms, but we can access a similar environment by just spending more time outside and being less afraid of the outside coming in.
 Having said that, we can open our windows more and maybe adopt some plants that can add more green to our environment.
 Plants can bring in soil-based microbes, but they also have other properties that help develop our immune systems and decrease dangerous pathogens as well2,4.

-Homebiotic spray can help create a balanced ecosystem in your home that resembles the “farm effect.”
+Homebiotic Probiotic Spray can help create a balanced ecosystem in your home that resembles the “farm effect.”
 It may be easier than we think to replicate the “farm effect” in our homes; all we have to do is get educated, then take action.